 Locatable minerals are solid minerals such as gold, silver, molybdenum, uranium and uncommon varieties of some other minerals.
 The minerals are developed and managed as federal unpatented mining claims and sites.

-Minerals used for energy are commonly called "energy leasables" which include oil and gas, oil shale, coal, and geothermal, which are available for development through our mineral leasing program.
+Minerals used for energy are commonly called "energy leasables," which include oil and gas, oil shale, coal and geothermal.
+These resources are available for development through our mineral leasing program.
 Leases are issued for specific periods of time, and the lessee pays a rental fee and royalties on the minerals produced.

 In addition, certain other solid minerals available on public land, or "non-energy leasables", including sodium, potassium, potash, trona, and phosphate are available for development through the leasing program.
-The majority of the minerals leased under this program are developed for making fertilizer and as feed stock (mineral supplement for livestock).
+The majority of the minerals leased under this program are developed to make fertilizer and as feed stock (mineral supplement for livestock).

 Salable Mineral Material

 Mineral materials are some of our most basic natural resources, such as sand, gravel, dirt, and rock, used in every day building, and other construction uses.
 These materials generally are bulky and have low unit price.
 Their sheer weight makes their transportation costs very high.
 Adequate local supplies of these basic resources are vital to economic life of any community.
 BLM's policy is to make these materials available to the public and local governmental agencies whenever possible and wherever environmentally acceptable.

 BLM sells mineral materials to the public at fair market value, but gives them free to states, counties, or other government entities for public projects.
 Also a limited amount may be provided free to non-profit groups.
 Materials obtained free of charge cannot be bartered or sold.
 BLM shares a portion of the revenues from the sale of mineral materials with the state where the minerals are produced.

 United States Geologic Survey (USGS), Mineral Resources Program